Undergraduate degrees: B.A. or B.S.

 - Gender, Travel Writing, and Tourism addresses contemporary issues including queer theory, sexualities and genders, feminism and race, and global feminist theory in the context of tourism.

-- See more courses offered by the Department of Women's and Gender Studies.
+- See more courses offered by the Department of Women's, Gender, and Sexuality Studies.

 The Student Experience